 Have you ever heard of a suicidal troll?
 If it’s the last thing she does, Onyx will take down the bridge she and her sister are cursed to call home, feeding on the unwary hikers who stumble upon it.
 To succeed, she’ll need more than her monstrous strength.

 At 3,000 words, this short story tends to a darker side than I usually write.
-I entered a much shorter version of it in the FlashMonster 2015 contest.
-Having forgotten the deadline, I found myself in the middle of visiting friends in DC.
-Thank you, Haptonstahl family, for letting me slip into “writer” mode to tackle this story concept that’s been in my “idea” file forever.
+I entered a much shorter version in one of the FlashMonster contests.

 I’ve reworked “Simple as a Sneeze,” a 5,000 word Young Adult story about a sneezing curse.
 But a curse doesn’t have to be curse, if you’re smart enough to turn it around and use it.
-It’s up to Jo-Jo to figure out how.
-No one else is going to save her or her father’s and mother’s kingdom.
+It’s up to Princess Jo-Jo to figure out how.
+No one else is going to save her parents’ kingdom.

 When I first wrote this some fifteen years ago, I fell into the pattern I learned growing up: female writers write male characters, so the boys will read.
 Maybe I want the boys to read.
 But I really want the girls to read.